chuck21619/TypePublic/README.md

 Syntax can be toggled on/off with keyboard shortcuts.
 If a word is highlighted or if the cursor is touching a word the writer can use a shortcut(if one is mapped) to toggle the tag on/off.
 For example, Bolding a word.

 ## Mirror Modify Bracketed Syntax & Punctuation
-Deleting or changing either the opening or closing tag or punctuation automatically deletes/changes the opposite.
+Deleting or highlighting & changing either the opening or closing tag or punctuation automatically deletes/changes the opposite.

 ## Auto-close
 If an opening tag for syntax or punctuation is entered, the closing tag will appear automatically after the cursor.
 Hitting Return or arrowing up/down from the line will close the tag.

 ## Auto-Wrap
-Entering bracketed punctuation and/or syntax (,[,{,",' on highlighted words will toggle the punctuation on/off the word. **The syntax always goes outside the punctuation.**
+Entering bracketed punctuation (,[,{,",' and/or syntax on highlighted word(s) will wrap the word(s). **The syntax always goes outside the punctuation.**

 # Links
 Plain urls like www.google.com will appear as clickable hyperlinks in the document.

 Links in markdown syntax [displayName](url) will appear as hyperlinks as the displayName.

 Using the shortcut **⌘K** without any text highlighted will add a blank syntax placeholder of: [Name](url).

 ## Internal Links (custom-ish syntax)

-Links can point to headlines within documents in type. clicking these links will direct the workspace to the headline in the open document or a different document all together.
+Links can point to headlines within documents- clicking these links will direct the workspace to the headline in the open document or a different document all together.
 This is incredibly useful for building a database or wiki.

 **Syntax ideas:**
 [displayName](#headline) link to a headline in the same document